 * Add it to your pet’s food—it’s nutritious for our furry friends, too!

 So, get yourself a nice big bunch of greens—any greens—and cook it down.
 The best way is to sauté greens in a pan with garlic and oil.
 But you can also use a small amount of water to boil them.
 That way, you get the nutrient-packed water without leeching everything out of the greens themselves.
 Place the greens in a large skillet or dutch oven and add about a cup of water and salt.
 After the greens are cooked, remove them and save the liquid.
-To sauté in oil, follow the recipe below, then use the liquid for something else.
+To sauté in oil, follow the recipe below, then reserve the pot liquor.
 It will have incredible added flavor from the garlic and spices.

 1 large bunch greens, washed, drained